onap/archived-portal-sdk/ecomp-sdk/epsdk-app-os/README.md

 - [Portal-6] Updates to License and Trademark in the PORTAL Source Code
 - [Portal 13] ecompsdk db connection intermittent issue seen for VID app
 - [Portal 15] Fix Charting and Search Capabilities of EcompSDK Analytics
+- [Portal 23] Updating the SDK version from Snapshot to Release 1.1.0

 Version 1.0.0
 - Initial release